What is an AI operating system?

 ColaOS

 Branded as a Soulful Agent, ColaOS emphasizes persistent memory, one-prompt execution, and a relationship-first design.
+It remembers user preferences across sessions, can execute complex workflows from a single natural-language instruction, and proactively surfaces relevant information based on accumulated context.
 It is one of the few publicly visible products that explicitly uses the term AI operating system.

 Devin by Cognition

 Billed as an AI software engineer, Devin operates across files, terminals, and browsers without per-step human prompting.
-It is a standalone example of an agent that behaves closer to an OS process than a chatbot.
+It can plan and execute multi-step development tasks, debug code autonomously, and collaborate with human developers through pull requests.
+Devin is a standalone example of an agent that behaves closer to an OS process than a chatbot.

 Manus

-A general-purpose AI agent from China that reached wide attention for executing multi-step research, analysis, and reporting tasks end-to-end — demonstrating agent-native workflow automation at scale.
+A general-purpose AI agent from China that executes multi-step research, analysis, and reporting tasks end-to-end — demonstrating agent-native workflow automation at scale.
+Manus gained widespread attention for its ability to autonomously browse the web, compile data, generate charts, and produce deliverable reports without requiring users to prompt each step individually.

 Why is it called an operating system?